 Reducing calories is beneficial, but exercise is also important to healthy living.
 If you're currently sedentary, start out easy and try walking for 15 to 30 minutes a day.
 Add more time as you get in better shape.

 If you're ready to try something more intense, choose exercises that you enjoy, so you'll keep doing them day after day.
-Running, skating, swimming, aerobics, cycling or jumping rope are all viable forms of exercise that burn a lot of calories — but anything that gets your body moving is going to help your cause.
+Running, swimming, aerobics, cycling or jumping rope are all viable forms of exercise that burn a lot of calories — but anything that gets your body moving is going to help your cause.
 According to CalorieLab, for a 200-pound person, running can burn almost 1,000 calories an hour depending on the intensity; swimming can burn over 800; aerobics can burn 500; cycling can burn over 600; and moderate rope jumping for an hour can burn about 820.

 But to get the most fat-burning bang for your buck, give high-intensity interval training (HIIT) a try.
-Pick a mode of exercise — running, cycling, rowing, jumping rope, etc. — then after a brief warm-up, alternate between burst of all-out activity and slower paced recovery bouts.
+Pick a mode of exercise — running, cycling, rowing, jumping rope, etc. — then after a brief warm-up, alternate between a burst of all-out activity and slower paced recovery bouts.
 In just 20 minutes of a HIIT routine, you can expect to burn anywhere from nine to 16 calories a minute; after a full hour, that would amount to 960 calories.
 HIIT routines are great for keeping your body guessing, as well as an after burn effect where you continue to burn calories after the routine finishes.

 Read more: The 17-Minute Fat-Burning HIIT Workout

 5. Perform Ab-Strengthening Exercises